defi-wonderland/handbook/docs/development/research/onboarding/knowledge-base/core/evm.md

 When you first run an Ethereum client, it **syncs** from the genesis block to the tip:

 - **Full Sync** (in older versions) – Download every block and execute all transactions.
-- **Fast Sync** or **Snap Sync** – Trust the state root after some checkpoint and fetch the state tries or “snapshots” on demand.
+- **Fast Sync** or **Snap Sync** – Trust the state root after some checkpoint and fetch the state tries or "snapshots" on demand.
 - **Light Clients** – Only download block headers and request proofs for specific state data, minimal disk usage.

 ### Network Upgrades

-Ethereum’s approach to protocol evolution includes **hard forks**:
+Ethereum's approach to protocol evolution includes **hard forks**:

 - **Block number or TTD triggers**
-    - e.g., “Byzantium” fork at block 4,370,000 (PoW era).
+    - e.g., "Byzantium" fork at block 4,370,000 (PoW era).
     - *The Merge* triggered by the Terminal Total Difficulty (TTD) instead of block number.
 - **Backward-incompatible changes** require node upgrades.
-Non-upgraded nodes follow the old chain, forming a fork if there’s disagreement (like the classic “DAO fork”).
+Non-upgraded nodes follow the old chain, forming a fork if there's disagreement (like the classic "DAO fork").

 ## Takeaways

-So, as a takeaway, the network can be seen as the “circulatory system,” it carries blocks, transactions, and state across thousands of nodes.
+So, as a takeaway, the network can be seen as the "circulatory system," it carries blocks, transactions, and state across thousands of nodes.
 Node diversity ensures resilience, while a robust devp2p protocol ensures timely data propagation.
 For a researcher, comprehending how nodes discover each other, gossip transactions, and keep the chain in sync helps you:

 - Pinpoint potential **latency-based** attack vectors.
 - Evaluate finality times or block distribution for advanced protocols.